The Pyramid to Smarter Building and Renovating

 Make sure you have external shading on the north side to protect interior living areas from the harsh summer sun.
 This approach will still allow the winter sun into your house when it starts to become a bit dark and dreary indoors as well as outside.
 This will also reduce the amount of artificial light needed indoors during winter.

-5. Gaps and cracks.
-Air tightness
+5. Airtightness: Sealing Gaps and Cracks

 6. Insulation consistency